wp-plugins/thecartpress/readme.txt

 = Multilingual =

-* Compatible with WordPress Multi Lingual Plugin: WPML and other WordPress Plugins
+* Compatible with WordPress Multi Lingual Plugins: WPML and other WordPress Plugins

 = Checkout Offering =